zufre/sinatra-shotgun-server-cb-000/README.md

 When starting an application with `rackup`, our application code is read once on boot and never again.
 Once we start the application locally, if we make changes to our code, our running application server will not read those changes until it is stopped and restarted.

-Try adding some more text to the string in the controller action:
+Now add some more text to the string in the controller action:

 ```ruby
   get '/' do
     "Welcome to your app!!!!
 I BUILT THIS!"
   end
 ```
-And refreshing the page in the browser.
+Resfresh the page in the browser.
 You should just see `Welcome to your app!!!!`.
 That's because rack isn't aware that we made changes.
-You can shut down your server by going back to terminal and hitting `cntrl` + `c`.
+You can shut down your server by going back to terminal and hitting `ctrl` + `c`.

-Start your server back up by entering `rackup app.rb` and no try visiting `localhost:9292` in the browser.
+Start your server back up by entering `rackup app.rb` and now try visiting `localhost:9292` in the browser.
 It should work and you should see the text `Welcome to your app!!!!
 I BUILT THIS!` in your browser window.

 This tedious save, stop, and restart cycle makes developing Rack or Sinatra applications near impossible.
 To avoid this, instead of starting our application with `rackup`, we will use `shotgun`.

+[Shotgun](https://github.com/rtomayko/shotgun) is a small Ruby gem that makes it easier to develop Rack-based Ruby web applications locally by starting Rack with automatic code reloading.
+A gem is just a library of code that developers wrote and made free and available to the public.
+This gem let's us start Rack to have a development server running to test our app.

 When you start an application with `shotgun`, all of your application code will be reloaded upon every request.
-That means if you change anything in your code and save it, when you hit 'Refresh' in your browser, your application will responded with the latest version of your code.
+That means if you change anything in your code and save it, when you hit 'Refresh' in your browser, your application will respond with the latest version of your code.

 ## Installing shotgun